hashintel/hash/apps/hash-graph/README.md

 ## Test the code

-The code base has different test suites.
-Except the unit tests, every test suite require an active database connection.
-The test setup uses `docker` for this setup.
+The code base has a few test suites.
+Except for the unit tests, every test suite requires an active database connection.
+The test setup uses `docker` to start the required services.
 To run all available tests, run:

 ```shell
 just test